jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 Actions = [wait, wait, wait, wait, wait] <cursor>
 ```

-It appears that not only do two waits bring us from red to green, but so do five.
+It appears that not only do two `wait`s bring us from green to red, but so do five.
 This is because waiting three times brings us back to green (then two more for red).
 We can keep going with another press of `;`.

 ```
 ?- transition_multi(green, Actions, red).